The Legal Status of Marijuana in Barcelona

 Although marijuana clubs must operate according to these rules, they are in actual fact self-regulated and follow either their own codes of conduct or those established by regional unions of associations.

-Thus, unlike most other countries, the legalization of cannabis in Spain is not a result of any legislative initiative, but of a constant trial-and-error testing of the existing legislation boundaries.
+Thus, unlike most other countries, the legalization of cannabis in Spain is not a result of any legislative initiative but of constant trial-and-error testing of the existing legislation boundaries.

-Although criminal proceedings against the cannabis clubs have been initiated and continue initiating (for both distribution and cultivating), the vast majority of them result in acquittals or suspension of the proceedings.
+Although criminal proceedings against the cannabis clubs have been (and continue to be) initiated for distributing and cultivating weed, the vast majority of them result in acquittals or suspension of the proceedings.

 legally grow weed in Barcelona photo

-The question often arises how much marijuana can be grown at home in Spain and whether it is legal at the moment (in the year 2020).
+The question often arises of how much marijuana can be grown at home in Spain and whether it is legal at the moment.
 Yes, you can grow cannabis at home for personal use only (within a private closed space), but no more than two plants.
-If the plants are visible from the public street, you face a serious fine, so the balconies and windowsills unfortunately drop out as an option, despite the beautiful Spanish climate and abundant sunshine.
-If you do not have some suitable roof terrace or patio, hidden from prying eyes, you will have to do with an artificial light.
-Moreover, you should take care of such factors as smell for if your neighbors complain about it, you will not avoid problems.
+If the plants are visible from the public street, you face a serious fine, so the balconies and windowsills aren’t an option, despite the beautiful Spanish climate and abundant sunshine.
+If you do not have a suitable roof terrace or patio, hidden from prying eyes, you will have to use an artificial light.
+Moreover, you should take care of the odor; if your neighbors complain about it, there will be problems.

 As far as the laws go, I think, we have gained some understanding – I hope no one has fallen asleep.
 Now let’s talk about what happens in reality.

 These are really important points that all official cannabis clubs always follow.
-These are the strict regulations involved for cannabis clubs.
-The first point is expressed in the prohibition of using the words related to finance and trade in communication with a budtender.
-Putting it simply, you can’t simply say “to buy weed” when you choose the buds: instead, you use various neutral words (such as “get”, “take” and similar).
+These are the strict regulations cannabis clubs must follow.
+The first point is expressed in the prohibition of using words related to finance and trade when speaking to a budtender.
+Putting it simply, you can’t simply ask to “buy weed” when you choose a strain.
+Instead, you must use various neutral words, such as get, take, etc.

 For the sake of a full picture, perhaps it is worth mentioning the black market for marijuana.
 Thanks to the mild drug policy, in the streets of Barcelona, especially in its center, there are lots of offers to buy marijuana, hashish, and more.
-And due to the legal alternative in the form of legal “coffeeshops” in Barcelona, very marginal street elements are doing it too.
-Their target audience are tourists who are not oriented in the local current legal status of marijuana.
+And due to the legal alternative in the form of legal “coffee shops” in Barcelona, very marginal street dealers are doing it too.
+Their target audience is tourists who are not oriented with the local current legal status of marijuana.
 There are many known cases of travelers being robbed under this pretext.

 jar of cannabis 2 photo

-The offers on the black market can be divided into two types: buying marijuana directly off hands or go to a fake “cannabis club” – usually a gloomy basement.
-If you are looking for your nearest legal weed, that is not it.
-Such places, of course, have nothing to do with real weed legal places or associations (which, unlike the clandestine ones, rather resemble some coffee place in Barcelona): it’s just all about speculating on the fact that many tourists have heard about such cannabis legal places, but don’t have any idea how it all should look like.
-In both cases, the quality of the grass is stinking bad and the potential problems with the police are waiting for you, because by acting this way you become a participant in the drug trafficking.
+The offers on the black market can be divided into two types: buying marijuana directly off hands or going to a fake “cannabis club” – usually a gloomy basement.
+If you are looking for the nearest legal weed, that is not it.
+Such places, of course, have nothing to do with real weed legal places or associations (which, unlike the clandestine ones, rather resemble some coffee place in Barcelona).
+It’s just all about speculating on the fact that many tourists have heard about such legal cannabis places but don’t have any idea how they should look.
+In both cases, the quality of the grass is horrible, and the potential problems with the police are waiting for you because you’ve participated in drug trafficking.
 It is up to you to decide if you need such an adventure in a foreign country.
-In my opinion, having a unique opportunity in front of you to smoke the highest quality weed buds absolutely on legal basis in a pleasant environment, to mess with the street affairs, to put it mildly, is unreasonable.
+In my opinion, you have a unique opportunity in front of you to legally smoke the highest quality weed in a pleasant environment.
+Messing with the street dealers, to put it mildly, is unreasonable.

 The future of cannabis consumer associations in Spain

-The attitude towards marijuana clubs, weed legalisation and decriminalization of cannabis varies among the authorities.
-There is a constant debate going where one side proposes to legalize the weed completely and the other side, on the contrary, proposes to tighten the control or even to shut down the cannabis associations that are getting out of control, some of which have several thousand members.
+The attitude towards marijuana clubs, weed legalization, and decriminalization of cannabis varies among the authorities.
+There is a constant debate going on where one side proposes legalizing the weed completely, while the other side proposes tightening the control or even shutting down the cannabis associations that are getting out of control – some of which have several thousand members.
 There is also a certain tension between the central Spanish authorities and the government of Catalonia.
 The former argue that the laws on cannabis in Barcelona should be approved by the Spanish government and be common throughout the whole country.
 However, the Catalan administration, as we can see, does not agree with this.

-Personally, I think the current legislation on cannabis (in Spanish – Legislación de Cannabis) in Barcelona is working fine and it is an example of a balance between total prohibition and cannabis legalization.
-The model of cannabis clubs shows how to limit the availability and promotion of marijuana to the vulnerable parts of our society – such as teenagers, for example (you can’t join a club until you’re 18 or even 21 years old).
-At the same time, to make the weed legal and available to adult consumers.
+Personally, I think the current legislation on cannabis (in Spanish, Legislación de Cannabis) in Barcelona is working fine, and it is an example of a balance between total prohibition and cannabis legalization.
+The model of cannabis clubs shows how to limit the availability and promotion of marijuana to the vulnerable parts of our society – such as teenagers, for example (you can’t join a club until you’re 18, or even 21 years old at some clubs).
+At the same time, weed is made legal and available to adult consumers.

 If you are ready to move from theory to practice, we have an article on “How to join a cannabis club“.

-Cannabis activist and editor of Cannabis Guide Barcelona
+Author — Cannabis enthusiast, researcher and editor of Cannabis Guide Barcelona

 ×